nichin79/curl/README.md

 - returntransfer.
   In addition it will also execute the curl automatically.

-If curlopt_returntransfer is set, the response can be retrieved with getResponse().
+If curlopt_returntransfer is set, the response can be retrieved with `$curl->getResponse()`.

 `use Nichin79\Curl\BasicCurl;`
 OR
 `use Nichin79\Curl\Curl;`

+Setting the params/options for curl can be done in two ways:

+# Option 1

 ```
 $data = [